Daily vaping among teens: Māori record highest rates

 Māori and Pasifika high school students are more likely to vape daily than Pākehā students, according to new research.

-Action for Smokefree 2025 (ASH) has released data showing Māori teens have the highest rates of daily vaping at 19.1 percent, almost 9 percent ahead of Pasifika students and 11.3 percent ahead of Pākeha students.
+Action for Smokefree 2025 (ASH) has released data showing Māori teens have the highest rates of daily vaping at 19.1 percent, almost 9 percentage points ahead of Pasifika students and 11.3 percentage points ahead of Pākeha students.

 Overall, daily vaping among teens has tripled, from 3.1 percent to 9.6 percent.